Wherein I interview myself

 In addition to losing Cameron, we had a miscarriage between Angus and Pete.
 We named that little life Thomas – or Tiny Tom as we like to call him.

-Since getting married six years ago, we have moved five times which has been all sorts of fun.
+Since getting married nine years ago, we have moved five times which has been all sorts of fun.
 We now live in a leafy suburb in the northern beaches where there are many lizards.
 I do not like lizards.

 We have no pets, though Rick (desperately) wants a dog.
 I am yet to be convinced.